sebasrodriguez/lighthouse-check/README.md

 - CLI - see [CLI Usage](#cli-usage).
 - Docker - see [Docker Usage](#docker-usage).
 - Support for implementations like [CircleCI](#implementing-with-circleci).
+- Ability to run multiple time the same lighthouse tests in order to get average results

 # Table of Contents